Serbia and Albania

 Serbia and Albania: A Contribution to the Critique of the Conqueror Policy of the Serbian Bourgeoisie is a book by Serbian socialist Dimitrije Tucović, in which he analyzes the roots of Serbian-Albanian conflict.

 After the outbreak of the Balkan Wars 1912, Tucović was mobilized in the Serbian Army and participated in the Serbian military campaign in Albania.
-He sent letters from the front about war crimes against Albanian population which were regularly published in the Worker's Newspaper (Radničke novine).
-After returning from the Balkan war, he published Serbia and Albania in which he criticize the militaristic policy of the Serbian bourgeoisie:
+He sent letters from the front about war crimes against the Albanian population which were regularly published in the Worker's Newspaper (Radničke novine).
+After returning from the Balkan war, he published Serbia and Albania in which he criticizes the militaristic policy of the Serbian bourgeoisie:

 Reviews

 Some consider the book to be "among the most important Marxist contributions on the national question in the Balkans".